China's children may be next in line for COVID-19 vaccines - WTMJ

 “Right now given the shortages of vaccines, any available vaccine should be placed in age-based prioritization and risk-based prioritization,” said Jerome Kim, head of the International Vaccine Institute in Seoul.
 “It’s really important to get this vaccine out in the places it’s needed now.”

-In many places there are also concerns among the public about the efficacy of the Sinovac vaccine versus Western rivals.
+In many places there are also concerns among the public about the efficacy of the Chinese vaccines versus Western rivals.
 While efficacy rates cannot be compared directly, owing to the trials being conducted under different conditions, the Western vaccines have shown to be very effective in preventing infection in real world tests.
 Sinovac’s shot has been shown to be effective in preventing severe disease and hospitalization.
+Sinopharm’s shot has revealed comparatively less data.

-The World Health Organization last week approved the Sinovac vaccine for emergency use in adults aged 18 and older, paving the way for its use in global programs aiming to distribute vaccines to low- and middle-income countries.
+The World Health Organization have approved both vaccines for emergency use in adults aged 18 and older, paving the way for its use in global programs aiming to distribute vaccines to low- and middle-income countries.
 The WHO has given no indication of when it might approve it for those younger.

 Vaccines are often approved separately for adults and children because younger immune systems may react differently to the doses.
 Experts say inactivated vaccines are generally considered safe for children, as the technology has been in use for a long time, such as in mandatory childhood immunization programs, and have shown low risk.